AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/specification.md

 ### Rotating keys

-This is currently being treated as 'nice to have', simply because it's difficult and causes many complexities.

-Nice to haves:

 - A user can rotate any of their keys, without having to deploy a new account contract.

-### Diversified Addresses
+### Diversified Keys

-This is a core feature of zcash keys.

-Requirement:

 - Alice can derive a diversified address; a random-looking address which she can (interactively) provide to Bob, so that Bob may send her funds (and general notes).
   - Reason: By having the recipient derive a distinct payment address _per counterparty_, and then interactively provide that address to the sender, means that if two counterparties collude, they won't be able to convince the other that they both interacted with the same recipient.
-- Random-looking addresses can be derived from a 'main' address, so that private -> public function calls don't reveal the true `msg_sender`.
+- Random-looking addresses can be derived from a 'main' address, so that private to public function calls don't reveal the true `msg_sender`.
 These random-looking addresses can be provably linked back to the 'main' address.
   > Note: both diversified and stealth addresses would meet this requirement.
 - Distributing many diversified addresses must not increase the amount of time needed to scan the blockchain (they must all share a single set of viewing keys).